bds-ailab/shaman/docs/cookbooks/ml_model.md

-# Auto-tuning of a Machine Learning model through a stand-alone library
+# Auto-tuning of a Machine Learning model through bbo stand-alone library